Two-Level Type Theory and Applications

-\begin{definition} Let $\C$ be an inverse category.
-We say that $\C$ is \emph{admissible} if, for all $n : \C$, Reedy fibrant diagrams over the reduced coslice $n \sslash \C$ have a fibrant limit. \end{definition} By an argument analogue to the one of Lemma~\ref{lem:finite-Reedyfibrant-typevalued}, it does not matter, in the above definition, whether we talk of diagrams valued in pretypes or diagrams valued in fibrant types.
+\begin{lemma} Let $\C$ an admissible inverse category, and let $X \co \C \to \UU$ be a Reedy fibrant diagram.
+Then $X$ is pointwise fibrant, and all the matching objects of $X$ are fibrant. \end{lemma} \begin{proof} First observe that if $X$ is a Reedy fibrant diagram on $\C$, and $z : \C$ is any object, then $j^*X$ is a Reedy fibrant diagram on $z \sslash \C$, where $j \co z \sslash \C \to \C$ is the forgetful functor.
+This follows from the above observation that $j$ induces an isomorphism between (reduced) coslices of $z \sslash \C$ and (reduced) coslices of $\C$.

+Therefore, if $\C$ is admissible, the matching object $M^X_z$ of $X$ is fibrant for all $z : \C$.
+Since furthermore the map $X_z \to M^X_z$ is a fibration by the assumption that $X$ is Reedy fibrant, we get that $X_z$ is fibrant as well. \end{proof}

 The main example of an admissible inverse category is $\deltop$, the opposite of the simplex category restricted to strictly monotone maps.
-We can define it concretely as follows: \begin{definition}[category $\deltop$] The category $\deltop$ has natural numbers as objects, written $[0]$, $[1]$, $[2$], \ldots, and morphisms $\deltop([m],[k])$ are strictly increasing functions $\strict \Fin_{k+1} \to \strict \Fin_{m+1}$.
-Composition of morphisms is given by function composition. \end{definition} That $\deltop$ is admissible follows from Theorem~\ref{thm:fibrant-limits} and the fact that all the reduced coslices of $\deltop$ are finite.
+We can define it concretely as follows: \begin{definition}[category $\deltop$] The category $\deltop$ has natural numbers as objects, written $[0]$, $[1]$, $[2$], \ldots, and morphisms $\deltop([m],[k])$ are strictly increasing functions $\Fin_{k+1} \to \Fin_{m+1}$.
+Composition of morphisms is given by function composition. \end{definition} That $\deltop$ is admissible follows from \cref{thm:fibrant-limits} and the fact that all the reduced coslices of $\deltop$ are finite.